-The spermatic cord is a collection of structures that pass through the deep inguinal ring and the fascial coverings contributed by the layers of the abdominal wall.
-The function of the spermatic cord is to suspend the testis in the scrotum and contain structures running to and from the testis.
+The spermatic cord, despite its name, is not one structure but a collection of structures that pass through the deep inguinal ring and the fascial coverings contributed by the layers of the abdominal wall.
+The function of the spermatic cord is to suspend the testis in the scrotum as well as contain structures running to and from the testis.

 Where is the spermatic cord located?

 The spermatic cord begins at the deep inguinal ring, lateral to the inferior epigastric vessels.
-Passes through the inguinal canal, and exits at the superficial inguinal ring.
-Ends in the scrotum at the posterior border of the testis.
+It passes through the inguinal canal and exits at the superficial inguinal ring before ending in the scrotum at the posterior border of the testis.

 - Tunica vaginalis.
-Covers the anterior surface of the spermatic cord just above the testis.
+This covers the anterior surface of the spermatic cord just above the testis.

 - Cremasteric fascia.
-Fascia of internal oblique muscle.
-Contains loops of cremasteric muscles, which draws the testis superiorly in the scrotum when it is cold.
+Made up of the fascia of the internal oblique muscle.
+This also contains the cremasteric muscles which draw the testis superiorly into the scrotum when it is cold and lower the testis away from the body when it is warm.

 - External spermatic fascia.
-Aponeurosis of the external oblique muscle.
+Composed of the aponeurosis of the external oblique muscle.

 What does the spermatic cord contain?